-I launched my entrepreneurial venture and long time dream to have my own business just prior in February 2007 with optimism, capital and a plan.
+I launched my entrepreneurial venture and dream to have my own business just prior in February 2007 with optimism, capital and a plan.
 Who could have possibly known the extent of what was coming?

-We are never completely prepared for life and what it puts in our path, but we must live in and focus on the present, always with an eye on the unexpected, the next, the future.
+We are never completely prepared for life and what it puts in our path, but we must live in and focus on the present, the NOW always with an eye on the unexpected, the next, the future.

 People ask me all the time why they need to do certain things especially that they don’t want to do, but still get results.
 We all have resisted change, but you can’t get the results without going through change and building the foundation and tools that help you achieve it.